NiuTrans/LanguageCodes/README.md

   #####          [Opus](http://opus.nlpl.eu/)	The biggest collection of openly available parallel corpora, which covers over 200 languages and language variants with a total of about 3.2 billion sentences and sentence fragments containing over 28 billion tokens.
 The collection contains data from various sources and domains and each sub-corpus is provided in common data formats to make it easy to integrate them in research and development.

   #####          [LDC](https://www.ldc.upenn.edu/)	 A consortium of member organizations that pool resources to support language-related research, education and technology development.
 Its corpora are sorted by release year, containing 964 corpora updated from 1993 to 2021.
-Most corpora are multilingual, with Chinese, English, French, Japanses and Arabic as the core.
+Most corpora are multilingual, with Chinese, English, French, Japanes and Arabic as the core.

   #####          [Tatoeba Project](http://www.manythings.org/anki/)	A free collaborative online database of example sentences geared towards foreign language learners.
 Its  bilingual sentence pairs tab-delimited, which contains 9,598,742 sentences in 401 languages.